altmp/altv-types/docs/articles/workers.md

 ### Important notes

 * Natives are not accessible in workers
-* Only alt.File, alt.Vector2, alt.Vector3 & alt.RGBA are available in workers
 * Creating a worker thread won't make your code perform better, it will just offload it in another thread

 ## Usage